bapplepi/songSort/README.md

     (I put this here to back me up re: the fact that I did write tests, even) though the output has to be checked by hand.

+Fourthly:
+    I didn't have test cases at all for reading/writing to files, because that was something I thought of during implementation.

+    Output should be:

+    Tracklist:

+    >Ode to Joy
+            Beethoven
+    >That's Classic
+        Group name: The Bs
+            Bach
+            Beethoven

+    for both databases.
+This did not work on the first try either.